Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Mournblade: A demonic sword similar to Stormbringer in the fantasy novels of Michael Moorcock.
 Wielded by Yyrkoon, cousin and arch-enemy of Elric of Melniboné.

 - Murasamemaru: (村雨丸) A legendary katana in the early 20th century Japanese epic novel Nansō Satomi Hakkenden.
-The name translates as village rain, with the blade so called because it secrets dew that washes off the blood of victims.
+The name translates as village rain, with the blade named as such because it secrets dew that washes off the blood of victims.

 - Nan Ming Li Huo Jian: (南明离火剑) One of the most powerful swords in the Shu Shan series of Chinese fantasy stories.
 Said to be tempered by Bodhidharma himself.